 Look at What We’ve Done So Far

-We are addressing the issues we set out to improve: the health, safety and well‐being of pregnant women, young children and families.
+We are working with communities to improve: the health, safety, and well‐being of pregnant women, children, and families.

 Look at our impact

 - BRIDGES completed intakes with 2,407 pregnant women.